-Art accompanying story in printed newspaper (not available in this archive): Uncredited photo of "Giselle".
+Art accompanying story in printed newspaper (not available in this archive): stage photo by Lee P. Thomas.